kaitlynbjerke/CPE487/FinalProject.md

 * Jacqueline was responsible for outlining game mechanics, the zombie entity, the random number generator (although not included in the final code), and the GitHub entry.

 **Timeline**
-- November 11th - 14th: Brainstorming project ideas including the required functions and theoreticsl excecutions.
+- November 11th - 14th: Brainstorming project ideas including the required functions and theoretical executions.
 - November 18th - 20th: Project idea selected! outlining game characters, rules, and other basic information.
 Initial grid code is created.
-- November 21st - 25th: Grid code continues being developed, intial plant entity is created, initial zombie entity is created.
+- November 21st - 25th: Grid code continues being developed, initial plant entity is created, initial zombie entity is created.
 - November 26th - 30th: Grid, plant, and zombie continue being developed.
 - December 1st - 5th: Testing and debugging for all entities.
 - December 8th - 12th: More game mechanics are implemented, continued testing and debugging.